Fyodor Ushakov: Life and naval career

 However, after rendezvousing with the Coalition forces on Malta, Ushakov was almost immediately recalled back home to Russia in 1800 (along with his fleet), where the new Emperor, Alexander I, failed to appreciate his victories.
 Ushakov resigned command in 1807 and withdrew into the Sanaksar Monastery in modern-day Mordovia.
-He was asked to command the local militia during the Patriotic War of 1812 but declined.
+He was asked to command the local militia during the Patriotic War of 1812.
+He declined due to ill-health, but donated his savings.

 In the course of 43 naval battles under his command he did not lose a single ship and never lost a battle.

 Tactics

 Distinguishing features of Ushakov's tactics were: use of unified marching and fighting orders; resolute closing to close quarters with the enemy forces without evolution of a fighting order; concentration of effort against enemy flagships; maintaining a reserve (Kaiser-flag squadrons); combination of aimed artillery fire and maneuvering; and chasing the enemy to its total destruction or capture.

 Giving great value to sea and fire training of his staff, Ushakov was a supporter of generalissimo Suvorov's principles of training for sailors and officers.
 Ushakov's innovations were among the first successful developments of naval tactics, from its "line" to maneuvering concepts.

 Legacy

 Several warships have been named after Admiral Ushakov.

 On 3 March 1944 the Presidium of the Supreme Soviet of the USSR established the Order of Ushakov for Navy officers who showed outstanding achievement leading to victory over a numerically superior enemy.
 This medal was one of several which was preserved in Russia upon the dissolution of the Soviet Union, thus remaining one of the highest military awards in the Russian Federation.
 The Ushakov Medal was established simultaneously for servicemen who had risked their life in naval theatres defending the Soviet Union.
 In May 2014, the medal was presented to 19 surviving British sailors who had served on the Arctic convoys during World War II in a ceremony aboard HMS Belfast.

-The Baltic Naval Institute in Kaliningrad also carries his name.
+The Ushakov Baltic Higher Naval School in Kaliningrad also carries his name.
 The minor planet 3010 Ushakov, discovered by Soviet astronomer Lyudmila Ivanovna Chernykh in 1978, is named after him.

-In 1953 two Soviet films were released portraying his career Attack from the Sea and Admiral Ushakov.
+In 1953 two Soviet films were released portraying his career: Attack from the Sea and Admiral Ushakov.
 In both films he was played by Ivan Pereverzev.

+a bust of Admiral Ushakov was set up in 2013 in Messina, Italy to commemorate Russian efforts to help survivors of the 1908 Messina earthquake.

 Ushakov is one of the eight patrons depicted in the Cathedral of the Resurrection of Christ at Patriot Park, Moscow.